JRGGRoberto/JRGGroberto/README.md

 ### Olá!
 Hi! 👋
 My name's Roberto, I'm a developer, I also have experience in infrastructure and DBA.
 I'm from Brazil.

-I've lived in Rio de Janeiro, Lisbon and now I'm in Paraná.
+I've lived in Rio de Janeiro 🇧🇷, Lisbon 🇵🇹 and now I'm in Paraná 🇧🇷.
 I like to travel, stay with my family, ride a bike, play the basses, draw and code.

-I want to work remotely.
+🇵
 * 🏡 &nbsp; Home office is my :office:
 * 📚 &nbsp; Currently I'm studying: NodeJS, ReactJS, React Native, TypeScript, OBS, English
 * 👽 &nbsp; Learning any technology that appears on my way